by Sasha Ryu

 Less than 24 hours after the incidents involving the KKK accounts took place, a Snapchat video of an LGHS freshman sparked a similar controversy.
 In her video, the student states: “If it weren’t for those people of color, a lot of the stuff we have… we wouldn’t have.
 We wouldn’t have the clothes that we have.
 They are our cotton-pickers, they are our field workers.
 No white person are you gonna see out in the fields, all day, all night… picking, completely throwing out their backs… doing it since they were nine or younger.
 No white person does that.
 So, it’s unbelievable to be killing the people who give us the resources that we need.”

-The video quickly circulated on social media, where many found it offensive to see a young white girl refer to people of color as “cotton-pickers.”
+The video quickly circulated on social media, where many found it offensive to see a young light-skinned girl refer to people of color as “cotton-pickers.”
 The backlash now extends far beyond the confines of the LGHS community, due to a screen recording of the student’s comments being posted to Twitter.

 On June 1, LGHS Principal Kristina Grasty sent out a school-wide email and video message, condemning the recent events.
 In her video message, entitled “Important Message to the School Community,” Principal Grasty stated: “I know that this past week has been especially hard with what has been shown in the media, including images of the murder of George Floyd… We have also, very regrettably, experienced some online racist incidents as a school community… I know that these incidents have deeply upset and disturbed many of you.
 I also know that many of us who are not people of color in no way can fully imagine the impact these kinds of horrific, racist incidents have on people who are.
 We have students, staff, and families who are outraged, and feel the pain on a profoundly personal level because they… are of a background that has led to them being marginalized.”